TibbersDriveMustang/Video-Streaming-Server-and-Client/README.md

                         * Use the Session ID(returned in the SETUP response)
                         * Not put the Transport header in the request
                         * Read the Server`s` response

+                    > PAUSE
+                        * Send PAUSE request
+                        * Insert the Session header
+                        * Use the Session ID returned in the SETUP response
+                        * Not put the Transport header in this request
+                        * Read the server`s` response

+                    > TEARDOWN
+                        * Send TEARDOWN request
+                        * Insert the Session header
+                        * Use the Session ID returned in the SETUP response
+                        * Not put the Transport header in this request
+                        * Read the server`s` response